yuanshengo/PureFashion/README.md

 # PureFashion
-the datasets of the paper CA-FashionNet
+The datasets of the paper PureFashion.
+You can find the data here: